Rodz3rd2/gulp-web-dev/README.md

-# web-dev-tools (v3.5.0)
+# sponge (v3.5.0)
 Minified your css and js files.
 Optimize file size of images.
 And auto compiling css and js during development.

 ## Installation
- - Use `npm install --save-dev web-dev-tools` command in your terminal to install the dependency.
+ - Use `npm install --save-dev sponge` command in your terminal to install the dependency.
  - Also `gulp-cli` must be installed in your computer.
 To do that, use `npm install -g gulp-cli`.

 ## Commands
  - `node node_modules/.bin/wdt [-h|--help]` - Show command list.
- - `node node_modules/.bin/wdt init` - Create file web-dev-tools.config.js.
+ - `node node_modules/.bin/wdt init` - Create file sponge.config.js.
  - `node node_modules/.bin/wdt sass` - Compile sass file to css file.
  - `node node_modules/.bin/wdt sass:watch` - Same of `node node_modules/.bin/wdt sass` but it will watch it.
 It will compile while you changing the sass file.
  - `node node_modules/.bin/wdt scripts` - Compile js file.